Heartbeat Configuration

 Tip

-The CipherTrust Manager updates status of all the clients after every 5 minutes based on the number of missed heartbeats.
+The CipherTrust Manager monitors and updates the status of all the applications and their associated clients every 5 minutes based on the number of missed heartbeats.

 These parameters are configured while defining an Application.